Last Updated on

 Do Shorkies have any Health Risks?

 As with any designer breed, Shorkies are at risk of developing any health conditions that are common for their parent breeds, Shih Tzus and Yorkies.
-Luckily, your Shorkie is a healthy breed with a life span of 12 to 15 years.
+Luckily, as mentioned in the first paragraph your Shorkie is a healthy breed with a life span of 11 to 16 years.

 Health issues to watch for with your Shorkies include: